 "And Lot lifted up his eyes, and saw that the Jordan valley was well watered everywhere like the garden of the LORD, like the land of Egypt, in the direction of Zoar; this was before the LORD destroyed Sodom and Gomorrah.
 So Lot chose for himself all the Jordan valley, and Lot journeyed east; thus they separated from each other.
 Abram dwelt in the land of Canaan, while Lot dwelt among the cities of the valley and moved his tent as far as Sodom.
 Now the men of Sodom were wicked, great sinners against the LORD" (Genesis 13:5-13).

-Abraham chose to remain on the path of faith (Heb.
-11:8-11), walking as a "stranger and pilgrim in this present world"---with a tent and an altar as his emblems.
+Abraham chose to remain on the path of faith (Hebrews 11:8-11), walking as a "stranger and pilgrim in this present world"---with a tent and an altar as his emblems.
 Lot chose to seek fulfillment in the present world.
-Apparently he was not willing to believe that "bad company ruins good morals" (1 Cor.
-15:33).
+Apparently he was not willing to believe that "bad company ruins good morals" (1 Corinthians 15:33).
 The appeal of faith is always to invisible, permanent realities made known by God, while the man who walks by sight depends upon emotions, temporal riches, influence and the empty philosophies of the fallen, doomed civilization around him.
 When one sees the basic difference in walking by faith as opposed to "sight" (basing decisions on earthly goals and circumstances which surround us) it is easy to see that few believers today are actually modeling their lives after Abraham.

 Thus in a series of moves after his initially unwise choice Lot finally became a good citizen of Sodom, participating in civic affairs, earning a living and raising a family---oblivious of God's firm intention to destroy the entire city and culture around him.
 He ended up "sitting in the gate of Sodom"--equivalent to being the town mayor.

 Lot was not to be dislodged easily from Sodom.
 After Abraham rescued him from northern marauding kings, who raided Sodom and the surrounding cities, Lot elected to return to Sodom.
 At this time he must again have had a choice to move to a better place and embark upon a life of faith and separation from the world.
 But, while Lot readily reestablished his home in Sodom, Abraham refused even to accept any gift or payment for his military action so as to not to be brought under any obligation to Sodom, and so as not to give the King of Sodom any cause to boast of his influence in the matter.
 Genesis 14 describes the territorial squabbling among certain kings from the East which eventually overflowed into the Canaanite territory of the Jordan Valley resulting in the subjugation of Sodom and environs, placing Lot in jeopardy: